Choosing A Weaving Loom

 These looms are great for using up those odds and ends of yarn that you have left over from other projects.

 You can join up your handwoven shapes by sewing them together, or using crochet or knitting to piece them together too.
 You can also embellish them using embroidery or needle felting.
 You can join them together to make anything from a placemat to a blanket and even a coat.
 For ideas have a look at our Pin Loom Inspiration board on Pinterest.
-We also have Pin Loom Weaving to Go book which is full of a range of projects that you can do with your pin loom.
-Or come along to our Pin Loom Weaving Classes too and we'll show you what you can make with them.
+We also have Pin Loom Books book which is full of a range of projects that you can do with your pin loom.
+There is also our Botanical Pin Loom Blanket Kit which has everything you need to weave your own blanket.

 They are also really easy to take anywhere as they are small in size and can be kept in a small project bag to carry around.